 It would be much simpler if you could remind your users that their passwords are due to expire by email…

-Lepide Password Manager (part of Lepide Data Security Platform) is able to send fully customizable, automated emails to users that notify then when their password is due to expire.
-Follow up notifications can be sent if your users fail to change their passwords the first-time round.
+Lepide Password Expiration Notification tool can send fully customizable, automated emails to users that notify them when their password is due to expire.
+Follow-up notifications can be sent if your users fail to change their passwords the first time.

-You can also use Lepide Password Manager to limit the amount of helpdesk calls due to expired passwords by generating a list of users with soon to expire passwords.
-You can then follow up with those users manually to ensure they get their passwords changed on time.
+You can also use the Lepide Password Expiration Notification tool to limit the number of helpdesk calls due to expired passwords by generating a list of users with soon-to-expire passwords.
+You can then follow up with those users manually to ensure they change their passwords on time.

-Comprehensive reports on soon to expire passwords, logon failures, password changes and more can be viewed from one consolidated platform – the simplest way to automate password expiration notification.
-Check this article to know how Lepide Password Manager works.
-Reduce helpdesk calls and improve your password security with Lepide.
-Start a free trial of the platform today.
+Comprehensive reports on soon-to-expire passwords, logon failures, password changes, and more can be viewed from one consolidated platform – the simplest way to automate password expiration notifications.